Metro Tunnel: Contracting

 In June 2016, the John Holland Group was awarded a $324 million contract which includes the excavation of 35 m deep open shafts adjacent to Swanston Street to enable the underground construction of the two new city stations, and the relocation of up to 100 subterranean utilities.
 Utility relocations started in July 2016.

 Acoustic shed at Anzac station in the domain precinct.
 Acoustic sheds were installed at Metro Tunnel station precincts to reduce noise and dust.

 A shortlist of preferred bidders for the project's main contract, the "tunnel and stations" public-private partnership, was released in August, along with further details of the MMRA's recommended engineering solutions.
 The bidders were three consortia composed of engineering, construction and finance companies: Continuum Victoria, consisting Acciona Infrastructure, Ferrovial Agroman, Honeywell, Downer Rail, and Plenary Group; Moving Melbourne Together, made up of Pacific Partnerships, CPB Contractors, Ghella, Salini Impregilo, Serco, and Macquarie Capital; and Cross Yarra Partnership, including Lendlease, John Holland, Bouygues, and Capella Capital.
 At the same time, the MMRA exercised its powers of compulsory acquisition to acquire City Square from the City of Melbourne, ahead of the original schedule.

 Over the following months, further details of the construction process were made public, including long-term road closures and the precise location of construction sites.
 The revelations included the MMRA's concerns about the impact of tunneling on the structural integrity of CBD buildings, including Federation Square and St Paul's Cathedral.

-In December 2017, the Government of Victoria selected the Cross Yarra Partnership to deliver the "tunnel and stations" public-private partnership.
+In December 2017, the Victorian Government selected the Cross Yarra Partnership to deliver the "tunnel and stations" public-private partnership.